Nonprofit operations, civic leadership, and community service.

 Wood Badge

 Scouting America's premier adult leadership development course.
-Recognizes completion of advanced training in team leadership, vision, and organizational effectiveness.
+Recognizes advanced training in team leadership, vision, and organizational effectiveness.

 Adam is a strategic leader who embraces complex challenges and has the ability to break them down into actionable steps that align seamlessly with organizational goals.
-Within his first month at The Center for Nonprofit Management, he streamlined accounting processes and eliminated inefficiencies, improving productivity and increasing benefits to members.
 He is a dedicated, knowledgeable, and results-driven operations expert.

 Adam was always reliable and resourceful.
 As Operations Manager, he handled IT-related issues with confidence and attention to detail.
 He would make a valuable addition to any team.